 The 10 best Crypto Margin Trading Exchanges:

-Other crypto-tradeable assets supported by the Crypto Margin Brokers:
+Other tradeable Assets supported by the Crypto Margin Brokers:

-The term “margin” (sometimes referred to in German as margin) is used in credit-financed or leverage-based exchange trading.
+The term “margin” is used in credit-financed or leverage-based exchange trading.
 It is the amount deposited as collateral or pledge for a trade.
 In return for the margin, the trader receives a loan with which he can trade.

 The term margin is commonly used in crypto trading, where leverage is used.
 “Trade on margin” means nothing other than betting on a certain price performance with a larger leverage amount.